The first year of the new Taliban government and the plight of Afghan girls and women - News

-Under the control of a government that, immersed in its radicalism, sows hatred for the female figure, the women of Afghanistan suffer with the return of Taliban to power a year ago.
+Under the control of a government that, steeped in its radicalism, sows hatred for the female figure, the women of Afghanistan suffer with the return of Taliban to power a year ago.

 With even less access to education, expelled from public office and prevented from exercising their professions, they have been helpless since the fall of the capital, Kabul, on August 15, 2021.

 In those days, the images of thousands of Afghans desperate at the capital’s airport, in an attempt to leave the country, shocked the world.
-Faced with terror from a new Taliban government, people died trying to cling to American planes taking off from Kabul airport.
+Faced with the terror of a new Taliban government, people died trying to cling to American planes taking off from Kabul airport.

-Furthermore, without US help, the country plunged into an even more serious socio-economic crisis, and severe famine is very present in the region.
+Furthermore, without the help of the US, the country plunged into an even more serious socio-economic crisis, and severe famine is very present in the region.

 Amnesty International conducted a survey of the situation of Afghan women and girls under Taliban rule from September 2021 to June 2022.
 The survey was published last month and reveals that the situation in the country is so dire that local families sell their daughters to the Taliban for not being able to support them.

-Khorsheed, a 35-year-old woman from a province in central Afghanistan, told Amnesty International that the economic crisis made her marry her 13-year-old daughter to a 30-year-old neighbor in September 2021 for about $670 (R) $3,658).
+Khorsheed, a 35-year-old woman from a province in central Afghanistan, told Amnesty International that the economic crisis made her marry her 13-year-old daughter to a 30-year-old neighbor in September 2021 for around $670. $3,658).
 She said she felt relieved after the sale as her daughter will no longer be hungry.

 The document further reveals that “according to four individuals who worked in detention centers run by the Taliban, the group arrests women and girls for violating its discriminatory policies, such as rules against appearing in public without a male family member.”